Explore the list of questions in the menu to the left to find out more about Participant Tokens.

 If your department has a subscription, you will not need to pay per participant.
 A list of institutions with subscriptions is available here.
 You can find your subscription status through 'My Account'.
 If you think you should be on a subscription, please contact your department's subscription manager.

-In order to recruit participants for your experiment you need participant tokens.
+In order to collect data for your experiment from participants you need participant tokens.

 When a participant starts your experiment the Start Node reserves a token for them.
 When that same participant enters the Finish Node that token is then consumed.The token this participant consumed is then permanently removed from your accounts token total.